 Florida’s two-year statute of limitations for product liability claims generally only applies to accidents that cause injuries.
 If you lost a loved one due to a defective product, you might only have two years to move forward with a claim.

 As you can see, the statute of limitations for defective products in Florida can vary.
 We provide information about the specific amount of time you have to move forward with your case and compassionately address your feelings if you lose a family member.

 When does the Statute of Limitations Start Counting Down?

 The statute of limitations for product liability claims may start counting down at several points.
 If you have an accident that obviously leads to an accident, you can expect the clock to begin running at the time of the accident.

 In other cases, you may not notice an injury right away.
 In these situations, the statute of limitations period does not begin counting down until you discover your injury.

-In Florida, you usually only have four years from the time you discover that you bought a defective product to move forward with your claim.
+In Florida, you usually only have two years from the time you discover that you bought a defective product to move forward with your claim.
 Waiting too long can severely limit your compensation, so reach out to a property liability attorney quickly for assistance.